Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: Conclusion

 We examine the dissipation of the Alfv\'en wave turbulence as an alternative nonthermal electron acceleration mechanism.
 In this acceleration mechanism, we cannot explain the multi-wavelength data because the maximum energy of the electrons is too low to reproduce the observed X-ray data due to the low amplitude of the turbulent magnetic field.
 We conclude that the Alfv\'en wave dissipation scenario is disfavored as the acceleration mechanism.

 These results suggest that the jet consists of the electron-positron pairs produced by the Breit-Wheeler process at the jet base and the electron-proton plasma entrained from the ambient gas via the KHI.
 These results also suggest that the plasma entrainment is strong enough to satisfy $(\delta B/B)^2 \sigma_{\rm ent} < 1$ and the magnetic reconnection scenario likely works as the nonthermal particle acceleration mechanism inside the jet.
 Our conclusion remains the same even if we have a power-law tail component for $\gamma > \gamma_{\rm cut}$.
+Time variability analysis should test our model.
+Our model predicts a strong correlation between optical and X-ray variabilities, and the strong correlation should also appear in mm/sub-mm and gamma-ray variabilities.

 The optical and X-ray data require a soft power-law index of the electron energy distribution.
 Based on our assumption that the injection spectrum is the superposition of the accelerated electron distributions by the magnetic reconnection with various magnetization parameters, the soft power-law index implies that the magnetic energy dissipates more efficiently in a lower magnetization parameter environment.
 This is in line with our KHI-induced energy dissipation scenario.
 We consider that the KHI induces the entrainment of the ambient gas first.
 Then, the magnetization parameter decreases, and the plasma would be able to perturb the magnetic fields more, which induces the magnetic reconnection.
 Then, $\sigma$ becomes lower, and the plasma can perturb the magnetic field more, causing more energy dissipation in the low $\sigma$ environment.